yiisoft/docs/guide/en/tutorial/mailing.md

 actually sending an email, writes its contents into a file.
 Such a default is useful during initial application development.

-There are also [Swift Mailer](https://github.com/yiisoft/mailer-swiftmailer) and [Symfony Mailer](https://github.com/yiisoft/mailer-symfony) based official drivers available as a separate packages that actually can send emails.
-In the examples of this guide Symfony Mailer is used.
+To actually send emails,
+there is a [Symfony Mailer](https://github.com/yiisoft/mailer-symfony) implementation of mailer.
+It's used in further examples.

 ## Configuring mailer

 The mailer service allows you to get a message instance and, after it's filled with data, send it.
 An instance is usually obtained from DI container as `Yiisoft\Mailer\MailerInterface`.

-Manually an instance could be created as follows:
+Manually you could create an instance as follows:

 ```php
 use Yiisoft\Mailer\MessageBodyRenderer;